Tomislav Nikolić: Serbian Radical Party

 In a remark about Serbian Prime Minister Zoran Đinđić's injured leg, Nikolić said on 28 February 2003: "If anyone of you, in the following month or two, sees Zoran Đinđić somewhere, tell him that Tito also had a problem with a leg before his death".
 Less than two weeks later Đinđić was assassinated in Belgrade.
-Nikolić later apologized for his statement by saying that he would have never said that had he known what would happen.
-In contrast to Đinđić, Nikolić repeatedly refused to apologize for stating "I don't regret that Slavko Ćuruvija was murdered".
+Nikolić later apologised for his statement by saying that he would have never said that had he known what would happen.
+In contrast to Đinđić, Nikolić repeatedly refused to apologise for stating "I don't regret that Slavko Ćuruvija was murdered".
 (The journalist Slavko Ćuruvija was murdered on 11 April 1999 in front of the door of his building.)

 Nikolić was elected Speaker of Parliament on 8 May 2007, defeating Milena Milošević of the Democratic Party by 142 to 99 votes out of 244 members of Parliament.
 The Democratic Party of Serbia endorsed him.
 Hajredin Kuçi of the Democratic Party of Kosovo, Ylli Hoxha of the Reformist Party ORA, and the Prime Minister of Kosovo Agim Çeku condemned the election of Nikolić as "counterproductive and dangerous for Kosovo".
 On 9 May, Nikolić met with Russian Ambassador Aleksandr Alekseyev and gave a speech to Parliament in which he advocated making Serbia part of a Belarus-Russia superstate, saying that together they would "stand up against the hegemony of America and the European Union".

 He resigned from his position as speaker on 13 May after the Democratic Party and the Democratic Party of Serbia formed a preliminary alliance in preparation for a coalition government.
-Nikolić told the Democratic parties that, if they "peacefully accept" the independence of Kosovo, the Radical Party "will not sit calmly and wait".
+Nikolić told the Democratic parties that if they "peacefully accept" the independence of Kosovo, the Radical Party "will not sit calmly and wait".

 In 2008, he ran again for the presidency in the 2008 presidential election.
 His slogan was With All Heart (Свим срцем; Svim srcem).
 On 20 January 2008, Nikolić again won the first round with 39.99% of the vote.
 Nikolić and incumbent Boris Tadić, who garnered 35.39% of the vote, faced off against each other in a runoff election on 3 February.
 Nikolić lost, receiving 2,197,155 or 47.97% of the vote.